ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

-* Demonstrates comfort with developing a management plan for patients with long-term undifferentiated signs, symptoms or health concerns
+* Develops management plans for patients with long-term undifferentiated signs, symptoms or health concerns
-* Demonstrates clinical decision making around choices of investigations and management that balances the potential risks against the benefits
+* Makes clinical decisions around choices of investigations and management that balances the potential risks against the benefits

 #### 2.2 Provide patient care across the lifespan from birth through to end of life